AhmedAyman-96/Auth-Nestjs/README.md

 ## Environment Variables

-Create a `.env` file in the `server` directory with the following variables:
+Create a `.env` file in the `Auth-Nestjs` directory with the following variables:

 \# Server .env
 JWT_SECRET=your_jwt_secret_key